List of webcomic awards: Ignatz Awards

 The Ignatz Awards are intended to recognize outstanding achievements in comics and cartooning by small press creators or creator-owned projects published by larger publishers.
 They have been awarded each year since 1997, except for 2001 as the show was cancelled after the September 11, 2001 attacks.
 Recipients of the award are determined by the votes of the attendees of the annual Small Press Expo.

 Comics published online have won awards in multiple categories, such as Chester 5000 winning Outstanding Series and Hark!
 A Vagrant for Outstanding Anthology or Collection.
 As well as these, the Ignatz Awards have presented an award for Outstanding Online Comic since 2002.

 Joe Shuster Awards

 The Joe Shuster Awards recognise Canadian comic creators, retailers and publishers.
 The awards have been handed out since 2005 and are administered by the Canadian Comic Book Creator Awards Association.
+As of 2024, these awards have not been presented since the "2021" awards, presented in 2022 for works produced in 2020.

 The Joe Shuster Awards have presented a Webcomics Creator award since 2007.
 Unlike other categories given by other awards, this award is for a creator or team rather than a work and so can be in recognition of multiple pieces of work.
 This category is not always presented; it was not presented in 2016, nor in 2019 even though other Joe Shuster Awards were presented in those years.
 The award will be granted in 2020, with nominees announced and the winner to be announced in late October.